NipunLiyanage/NipunLiyanage/README.md

 **I am a self motivated, hardworking individual who is ready to take on new challenges.
-I am keen on gaining experience and practical knowledge in the fields of Software Engineering and Project Management.
+I am keen on gaining experience and practical knowledge in the field of Software Engineering.
 I constantly aim to bring my A-game to the work I do and strive to achieve organizational goals.**